Transparency: Motivations and Challenges: Possible Dangers of Transparency

 \subsection{Government Use of Algorithms}

 In many states in the US, a private company provides the COMPAS system to judges to help predict the recidivism risk of a prisoner, i.e. the chance that the prisoner will commit a crime again if released.
 This information is an important factor in parole hearings to determine whether to release prisoners early or to keep them locked behind bars.
-Significant attention has focused on whether or not the prediction system is fair \citep{Ang16}.
-We discuss connections between fairness and transparency in \S \ref{sec:fair}.
-Here we consider the appropriate degree of transparency of such a system: a prisoner should at least have transparency type 4 from \S \ref{sec:types}, but can there be too much transparency?
+Significant attention has focused on whether or not the prediction system is fair \cite{Ang16}.
+We discuss connections between fairness and transparency in Section \ref{sec:selective} and Section \ref{sec:fair}.
+Here we consider the appropriate degree of transparency of such a system: a prisoner should at least have transparency type 4 from Section \ref{sec:types} in order to check if proper process has been followed and enable potential challenge, but can there be too much transparency?

-Perhaps motivated by concerns in the US over the COMPAS system, Bulgaria recently passed legislation requiring that (many forms of) government software be open source, ``after all, it's paid by tax-payers' money and they should... be able to see it'' \cite{Cold16}.
+Perhaps motivated by concerns in the US over the COMPAS system, Bulgaria passed legislation requiring that (many forms of) government software be open source, ``after all, it's paid by tax-payers' money and they should... be able to see it'' \cite{Cold16}.
+More recently, New York announced the creation of a task force to examine how city agencies use algorithms to make decisions, looking to find ways to make automated systems more transparent, fair and accountable \cite{Wig18}.
 Note that a machine learning system typically consists of both algorithms and data, and having access to just one of these may not provide much meaningful information.
 We consider the case of all algorithms and data being transparently available and note several concerns.

-\paragraph{Gaming and IP Incentives} If all details are readily available, this can facilitate gaming of the rules \citep{Ghani16}.
-In addition, if all code and data is open source, then this removes incentives to develop relevant private intellectual property, which may delay progress significantly.
+\paragraph{Gaming and IP Incentives} If all details are readily available, this can facilitate gaming of the rules \cite{Ghani16}.\footnote{One view is that if rules are set up correctly, then transparency will not lead to `gaming' since agents optimizing their own objectives subject to the rules will necessarily lead to a good outcome for all.
+However, it is often very challenging in practice to get the rules exactly right in this way -- thus there may be a distinction between the `letter' and the `spirit' of the law.
+See Section \ref{sec:braess} for a related example. } In addition, if all code and data is open source, then this reduces incentives to develop relevant private intellectual property, which may delay progress significantly.